Rick Baker: Acting roles

 Baker played the title role in the 1976 remake of King Kong.
+He had initially only been hired to create an ape suit that would fill in for scenes where it was not practical to use a life-sized mechanical version of Kong that had been designed by Carlo Rambaldi, but problems with Rambaldi's creation resulted in Baker playing Kong on-screen for almost all of the film.
 In the 2005 remake, he had a cameo as the pilot and gunner (with director Peter Jackson) who shot down Kong.
-He has also made cameo appearances in: Michael Jackson's music video Thriller (1983) as "Zombie Opening the Crypt"; Into the Night (1985) as a drug dealer with a business card; Men in Black II (2002) as "MIB Passport Control Agent", an MIB agent helping provide aliens with disguises; Men in Black 3 (2012) as "Brain Alien"; The Wolfman (2010) as "Gypsy Man / First Killed"; and Rings (2017) as a flea market vendor.
+He has also made cameo appearances in: Michael Jackson's music video Thriller (1983) as "Zombie Opening the Crypt"; Into the Night (1985) as a drug dealer with a business card; Men in Black II (2002) as "MIB Passport Control Agent", an MIB agent helping provide aliens with disguises; Men in Black 3 (2012) as "Brain Alien"; The Wolfman (2010) as "Gypsy Man / First Killed"; The Strain as a convenience store customer (2014, Episode 8, uncredited) and Rings (2017) as a flea market vendor.

 Personal life

 Baker is married; he was previously married to Elaine Melba Parkyn for ten years.
 He met his second wife, hairstylist Silvia Abascal, while they were both working on Into the Night (1985).
-Baker also has two daughters, Rebecca and Veronica.
+Baker and Abascal had their first daughter 1989 and their second in 1993.